Antoshidza/NSprites/README.md

 # NSprites - Unity DOTS Sprite Rendering Package
 This framework provides sprite rendering system compatible with Entities package (unity ECS).
-> Note: Currently supports only Entities v1.0.0-exp.12.
-Support for v1.0.0-pre.15 is the next development stage.

 Basically it sync whatever entity component you want with GPU data to perform instanced rendering.
 As a result all entities with same Material can be rendered with single drawcall.